La Danza Poetica #16 Resiste!

 Twenty years on from the emergence out of the Mexican jungle of a small group of campesinos to inspire the rest of the world to resist the corruption of governments and corporations, the resistance continues.
 In fact, this same kind of resistance to the corruption of basic quality of life for peoples, for farmers, for anyone who lives by choice or situation outside the system, is spreading.
 Through the power of social media the voices of resistance can be heard around the world.

-The voice of the Zapatista Army of National Liberation Subcomandante Marcos or Delegate Zero, we have featured before, in the 14th dance, but here he is back to voice the fundamental message of resistance - speaking and listening, the word and the silence.
+The voice of the Zapatista Army of National Liberation Subcomandante Marcos or Delegate Zero, I have featured before, in #14, but here he is back to voice the fundamental message of resistance - speaking and listening, the word and the silence.